 The precision of the measurements determines how accurate the final result is, so it's best to have a highly trained professional take your measurements and to consult the same person each time you have your body fat tested.
 It's easy for inexperienced people to measure at the wrong place or to get a pinch that is larger than it should be.

-The general equations used for predicting body fat with skinfold measurements aren't as accurate in people who are young, elderly, very lean or have obesity.
-In these populations, it's best to use specialized equations rather than the general ones.
+The general equations used for predicting body fat with skinfold measurements aren't as accurate in younger people, older adults or people who have underweight or have obesity.
+In these groups, it's best to use specialized equations rather than the general ones.
 For even greater accuracy, you can use equations that take into account age, ethnicity and gender, rather than just age and gender.